wmws2/cordsnet/README.md

 In the current state, <code>main.py</code> is written such that images from the ImageNet dataset are passed to the model as input, but you may simply replace <code>inputs</code> with your own desired images.
 The <code>forward</code> method in the <code>cordsnet</code> class receives input with format <code>[inputs,device,alpha]</code>, where <code>inputs</code> is the array of images, <code>device</code> is the device to run the model on (ideally a GPU), and <code>alpha</code> is the time discretization divided by the time constant.
 It was set to 0.2 during training, representing 2 ms time steps and 10 ms time constants. <code>cordsnet.py</code> is currently written to give the pre-softmax layer as output, but feel free to make edits if you want to extract neural activities <code>rs</code> at the current time step.

 ### 4. Model training
 The working directory here is <code>./training</code>.
-If you just want to see how the model is simulated and how the loss is calculated, you may just look at <code>class_rnn_5_final.py</code>.
+If you just want to see how the model is simulated and how the loss is calculated, refer to <code>class_rnn_5_final.py</code>.
 Otherwise, we provide all the code required to train our models here.
 Refer to the files in the main directory for annotations that will help with understanding the code here.
 Note that most models were trained on multiple nodes, each with multiple GPUs; the code is specifically written to do that on our clusters and will not user-friendly.
 We recommend writing your own code for distributed training tailored to your own available hardware.

 #### 4.1 Files needed
 - <code>class_rnn_1_compatibility.py</code>/<code>main_training_1_compatibility.py</code> are the files required to train the equivalent CNN in step 1 of our proposed method. <br>